Pure HTML accordion with details and summary elements

 }

-To insert another symbol to replace the arrow you can use encoded SVG as a background image.
+To insert another symbol to replace the arrow you can use an encoded SVG image as a background.

 Events and API